Question: What Can Cause Mucus in the Stool?

 If you have not been diagnosed with a condition where passing mucus could be considered typical, you should see a physician.
 This is especially true if the mucus is accompanied by other digestive symptoms such as diarrhea, abdominal pain, constipation, or vomiting.

-In ulcerative colitis, the mucus membrane of the large intestine (colon) becomes inflamed and develops ulcers.
+In ulcerative colitis, the mucus membrane of the large intestine (colon) becomes inflamed and develops small sores that are called ulcers.
 These ulcers bleed and may also produce pus and mucus.
 The mucus may be voluminous enough that it can be seen as it is passed along with the stool.diarrhea-predominant IBS than with constipation-predominant IBS or alternating type IBS (IBS-A).

 Bacterial infections, such as those from Campylobacter, Salmonella, Shigella, and Yersinia, may cause mucus to be passed in the stool.
 A bacterial infection may also cause symptoms of diarrhea, fever, and abdominal cramps.
 Some bacterial infections may resolve on their own without treatment, but some cases may be serious and require treatment with antibiotics.

 A bowel obstruction is associated with symptoms of constipation, severe cramps, abdominal distention, and vomiting, as well as the passage of mucus.
 A bowel obstruction could be caused by one of many conditions such as impacted stool, adhesions (scar tissue), a hernia, gallstones, a tumor, or swallowing a non-food item.
 Obstructions are typically treated in the hospital, with surgery to remove the blockage being necessary in some cases.